Acerca de ciara

 The agro-industrial complex

-The agro-industrial complex encompassing oilseeds and cereals, including biodiesel and its derivatives, contributed 31.6% to Argentina's total exports last year, according to data from INDEC.
-The country's primary export product is soybean meal, accounting for 14.2% of the total.
-Soybean meal is an industrialized by-product generated by this agro-industrial complex, which currently has a high idle capacity of around 50%.
-The second most exported product last year, according to INDEC, was corn (11%), followed by soybean oil (6.9%) as the third most exported product.
+The country’s main export product is soybean meal (14.2% of the total), which is an industrial byproduct produced by this agro-industrial complex, currently operating with a high idle capacity of nearly 50%.
+The second most exported product last year, according to INDEC, was corn (11%), followed by soybean oil (6.9%).

 History